TARDISSYT/SpaceTheme-MOD/README.md

 |  ![Preview](https://i.imgur.com/DC2u3hh.png)  |
 </details>

+DISCLAIMER: I AM NOT THE ORIGINAL AUTHOR!
+I ONLY WANTED TO FORK THIS SO IT AUTOMATICALLY HAS MY PERSONAL PREFRENCES ON.
 ## Automatic installation (Recommended)
 1. Download [Millennium](https://docs.steambrew.app/users/installing).
 Follow the instructions provided to install the patcher.
 1. Download [SpaceTheme Installer](https://github.com/SpaceTheme/Installer/releases) or